wzamites/compounds/README.md

 }
 ```

-### `npm start`
+The schema makes no use of the first row in the .csv.
+Maybe later.

-Runs the app in the development mode.<br />
+### Data Loading

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The UI can't write to the database (yet).
+Given a .csv it will have to be uploaded via mongoimport in the terminal (not the Mongo shell).

-The page will reload if you make edits.<br />
+In my case `<databaseName>` was compoundsDB and I used one `<collectionName>` called compounds.

-You will also see any lint errors in the console.
+`$ mongoimport -d <databaseName> -c <collectionName> --type csv --file reverie_challenge_data.csv --headerline`